Caledonia Junior High School

 Caledonia Junior High School is a Canadian public school in Dartmouth, Nova Scotia.
-It is operated by the Halifax Regional School Board (HRSB).
+It is operated by the Halifax Regional Centre for Education (HRCE).
+The school opened in 1963.

 Caledonia Junior High offers the grade 7 late entry French immersion program.
 After grade 9 students will continue their studies at Prince Andrew High School, or at Dartmouth High School if they wish to continue Late French Immersion.

 The school takes students from Ian Forsyth Elementary School, Michael Wallace Elementary School and Admiral Westphal Elementary School.